swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

   /// high-quality random source. public init(seed: (UInt64, UInt64))

-  /// Append `value` to this hasher.
+  /// Feed `value` to this hasher, mixing its essential parts into
+  /// the hasher state.
   @inlinable
-  public mutating func append<H: Hashable>(_ value: H) {
+  public mutating func combine<H: Hashable>(_ value: H) {
     value.hash(into: &self)
   }

-  /// Append the bit pattern `bits` to this hasher.
+  /// Mix the bit pattern `bits` into the state of this hasher.
   /// This adds exactly `Int.bitWidth` bits to the hasher state,
   /// in native byte order.
-  public mutating func append(bits: Int)
+  public mutating func combine(bits: Int)

-  /// Append the bit pattern `bits` to this hasher.
+  /// Mix the bit pattern `bits` into the state of this hasher.
   /// This adds exactly `UInt.bitWidth` bits to the hasher state,
   /// in native byte order.
-  public mutating func append(bits: UInt)
+  public mutating func combine(bits: UInt)

-  /// Append the bit pattern `bits` to this hasher.
+  /// Mix the bit pattern `bits` into the state of this hasher.
-  /// This adds exactly 8 bytes to the hasher state, in native byte order. public mutating func append(bits: Int64)
+  /// This adds exactly 8 bytes to the hasher state, in native byte order. public mutating func combine(bits: Int64)

-  /// Append the bit pattern `bits` to this hasher.
+  /// Mix the bit pattern `bits` into the state of this hasher.
-  /// This adds exactly 8 bytes to the hasher state, in native byte order. public mutating func append(bits: UInt64)
+  /// This adds exactly 8 bytes to the hasher state, in native byte order. public mutating func combine(bits: UInt64)

-  /// Append the bit pattern `bits` to this hasher.
+  /// Mix the bit pattern `bits` into the state of this hasher.
-  /// This adds exactly 4 bytes to the hasher state, in native byte order. public mutating func append(bits: Int32)
+  /// This adds exactly 4 bytes to the hasher state, in native byte order. public mutating func combine(bits: Int32)

-  /// Append the bit pattern `bits` to this hasher.
+  /// Mix the bit pattern `bits` into the state of this hasher.
-  /// This adds exactly 4 bytes to the hasher state, in native byte order. public mutating func append(bits: UInt32)
+  /// This adds exactly 4 bytes to the hasher state, in native byte order. public mutating func combine(bits: UInt32)

-  /// Append the bit pattern `bits` to this hasher.
+  /// Mix the bit pattern `bits` into the state of this hasher.
-  /// This adds exactly 2 bytes to the hasher state, in native byte order. public mutating func append(bits: Int16)
+  /// This adds exactly 2 bytes to the hasher state, in native byte order. public mutating func combine(bits: Int16)

-  /// Append the bit pattern `bits` to this hasher.
+  /// Mix the bit pattern `bits` into the state of this hasher.
-  /// This adds exactly 2 bytes to the hasher state, in native byte order. public mutating func append(bits: UInt16)
+  /// This adds exactly 2 bytes to the hasher state, in native byte order. public mutating func combine(bits: UInt16)

-  /// Append the single byte `bits` to this hasher. public mutating func append(bits: Int8)
+  /// Mix the single byte `bits` into the state of this hasher. public mutating func combine(bits: Int8)
-  /// Append the single byte `bits` to this hasher. public mutating func append(bits: UInt8)
+  /// Mix the single byte `bits` into the state of this hasher. public mutating func combine(bits: UInt8)
-  /// Append the raw bytes in `buffer` to this hasher. public mutating func append(bits buffer: UnsafeRawBufferPointer)
+  /// Mix the raw bytes in `buffer` into the state of this hasher. public mutating func combine(bits buffer: UnsafeRawBufferPointer)

   /// Finalize the hasher state and return the hash value.
-  /// Finalizing invalidates the hasher; it cannot be appended to or
+  /// Finalizing invalidates the hasher; additional bits cannot be combined
-  /// finalized again.
-  public mutating func finalize() -> Int
+  /// into it, and it cannot be finalized again. public mutating func finalize() -> Int
 }
 ```